nhr/onlinequestions/README.md

 `podman run -d -P --name onlinequestions <IMAGE_NAME:TAG>`

 However, you will lose state when the container stops.
 If you want to preserve the different question-gathering sessions, you need to mount persistent storage that points to `/var/www/html/events` within the container.
-On a personal workstation, you can use a bin mount for this:
+On a personal workstation, you can use a bind mount for this:

 `podman run -d -P --name onlinequestions --mount=type=bind,src=<PATH_TO_HOST_DIR>,dst=/var/www/html/events,U=true <IMAGE_NAME:TAG>`